robert8138/python-deliberate-practice/README.md

 * **[Build On Top of the Basics]: Writing Pythonic Code**

+    * Guidelines of Writing Pythonic Code
         * Function: Use *args and **kwargs to accept arbitrary arguments in function definition
         * Tuples: effective unpacking, use _ for placeholder, swap values without tmp variables
         * List/Dict/Set: list comprehension, dict comprehension. dict.get, set comprehension
         * Strings: use .format, use .join
         * Classes: use __ __ in function and variable name to mark private variables
         * Generator: use generator to lazily load a infinite sequence
         * Modules: writing modules for encapsulation
         * Formatting: pep8 standards
         * Executable script: __name__ = __main__
         * Import: The right way to do imports
+    * [Drastically Improve Your Understanding: Jeff Knupp: Python's Execution Mode]
+    * [Nate Batchelder: Loop like a native]

 * **iPython Notebook**